 Plus, it is definitely one reason why, as flawed as they are, the Oscars do have a leg up over their video game equivalents.
 The Game Awards treat indies as though they’re lesser efforts by putting them in their separate category the way the Academy separates animated and international efforts.
 As bad as the latter approach is, at least indie and mainstream efforts are forced to compete on an even playing field for an Oscar.
 The Game Awards should take note of that if they want to remain be relevant.

 Actually, you know what?
 I take back everything I said about any potential snubs occurring.
-It was worth the Academy nominating Don’t Look Up simply so Amy Schumer could dunk on them for their poor judgement (actual quote: “I guess Oscars ‘Don’t Look Up’ critics’ reviews”).
+It was worth the Academy nominating Don’t Look Up simply so Amy Schumer (in one of the very few times she was actually funny) could dunk on them for their poor judgement (actual quote: “I guess Oscars ‘Don’t Look Up’ critics’ reviews”).
 Granted, she backpedaled a few seconds later, but the look on Adam McKay’s face was priceless; that was the look of a deflated ego if I ever saw one.
 Coupled with his film being one of two to get completely shut out (the other being Nightmare Alley, which was fairly good, but it’s definitely not one of Guillermo del Toro’s better efforts), and I consider that and CODA’s victory to be a 100% positive result.

 Top Ten Unused Batman Villains For Future Films – With Matt Reeve’s The Batman having hit theaters recently, Starloggers take a look at Batman villain who should be considered for future films.